mrciolino/portfolio/README.md

 3. src/(App/views/components): All the react code is stored here
 4. src/App.scss: All the style code is stored here

-To launch the app thorugh docker, run the following commands:
+To launch the app through docker, run the following commands:

 ```
 docker-compose up